Present (Sun Electric album): Critical reception

 Present was released by Apollo on 25 November 1996.
 The Designer's Republic provided the album photography and artwork, with the album cover "constructed of ribbons of the same image bitmapped with various digital texture."
 Insomniac ranked the cover at number 75 on their list of "100 Best Electronic Music Album Covers", with writer Dennis Kane writing: "Almost like a Madonna painting, but with the head horizontal not vertical, the art is fragmented and melancholy, like the music."

-In a contemporary review, Sean Cooper of AllMusic named Present an "Album Pick", writing that while some listeners would criticise the perceived "jungle trendiness" of the album's "breakbeat, IDM tip", he found the album's rhythms more inventive than in that "few of the rhythms on the album are reducible to drum'n'bass" Gert van Veen of de Volkskrant wrote that with the album, the duo "leaves its own mark in ambient and dance."
+In a contemporary review, Sean Cooper of AllMusic named Present an "Album Pick", writing that while some listeners would criticise the perceived "jungle trendiness" of the album's "breakbeat, IDM tip", he found the album's rhythms more inventive than in that few of them are genuinely "drum'n'bass".
+Gert van Veen of de Volkskrant wrote that with the album, the duo "leaves its own mark in ambient and dance."
 He found the album to build on the styles of Kitchen and Aaah!
 CD, despite the passing musical climate, and wrote that the music is "subtle and adventurous," hailing how "even though the listener is regularly confronted with surprises, the album never ends up in endless experiments."
 He also felt the title was ironic as the album contained "hardly any echoes" of contemporary genres like trip hop and drum and bass, and that by "precisely by drawing their own line so clearly, Sun Electric has conquered its own place, which the group consolidates with this beautiful album."
 Zitty magazine described Present as a beautiful album "in a class of its own."

 In a 2013, Tim Purdon of Fact included Present in the magazine's list "The 15 greatest techno albums you've never heard: Part 1", commenting that he finds the "classy" album to have "stood the test of the time much better than, say, UFOrb or Chill Out."
 In 2015, Pitchfork included "Stimpak" in the list "Emotional Intelligence: A Guide to Melodic IDM", with writer Philip Sherburne saying that by the mid-1990s, Sun Electric had become "masters of elastic rhythms and silvery leads."
 He hailed Present and its follow-up Via Nostra as "underrated masterpieces of late-'90s electronica."
 Dennis Kane of Insomniac reflected that the album has been "slept-on."
 Project Revolver named it one of the 22 best techno albums between 1989 and 1999.